2dom/IR7_streaming_radio/README.md

   <img src="https://github.com/2dom/IR7_streaming_radio/blob/main/Images/PXL_20250501_132726693.jpg" width="70%"><br>
 <img src="https://github.com/2dom/IR7_streaming_radio/blob/main/Images/PXL_20250501_132833551.jpg" width="70%"><br>
 Step 2 - Speaker</p>
 Since the VS1053/VS1003 audio output is only suitable to drive headphones, an audio amplifier is needed.
 However, directly connecting the amplifier to the VS1053 introduces noticeable noise.
 The solution: use an audio isolation transformer.
 I soldered mine directly onto the amplifier board to keep the design compact and reduce cable length, which minimizes noise pickup.
 Connect the amplifier and transformer to the VS1053 using two 1kΩ resistors.
 Note that you want to use a geeen VS1053 board commonly available on Ebay and Aliexpress.
-The blue board shown in the picture actually uses an VS1003 chip which is somewhat compatible but supports less codecs and has a few other quirks (see video below).<br>
+The blue board shown in the picture actually uses an VS1003 chip which is somewhat compatible but supports less codecs and has a few other quirks.<br>
 <br>
 <p align="center"><img src="https://github.com/2dom/IR7_streaming_radio/blob/main/Images/PXL_20250501_133629600.jpg" width="70%"><br>
 <img src="https://github.com/2dom/IR7_streaming_radio/blob/main/Images/PXL_20250501_134841618.jpg" width="70%"><br>